smaurice101/readthedocs/docs/source/viper.rst

    * - MYSQLMAXIDLE
      - Enter number of idle connections
    * - MYSQL_ROOT_PASSWORD
-     - MYSQL DOCKER Container: Set the Root password for MySQL
+     - MYSQL DOCKER Container:

+       Set the Root password for MySQL
    * - MYSQL_ROOT_HOST
-     - MYSQL DOCKER Container: Set the Root host for MySQL ie. You can use % to accept connections from any host.
+     - MYSQL DOCKER Container: Set the Root host

+       for MySQL ie. You can use % to

+       accept connections from any host.
    * - MYSQL_DATABASE
-     - MYSQL DOCKER Container: Set the database name i.e. tmlids – **_This should match MYSQLDB_**
+     - MYSQL DOCKER Container: Set the database

+       name i.e. tmlids – **This should match MYSQLDB**
    * - MYSQL_USER
-     - MYSQL DOCKER Container: Set the username name i.e. tmluser, avoid “root” - **_This should match MYSQLUSER_**
+     - MYSQL DOCKER Container:

+       Set the username name i.e. tmluser,

+       avoid “root” - **This should match MYSQLUSER**
    * - MYSQL_PASSWORD
-     - MYSQL DOCKER Container: Set the password - **_This should match MYSQLPASS_**
+     - MYSQL DOCKER Container: Set the password

+       **This should match MYSQLPASS**
    * - MAXURLQUERYSTRINGBYTES
-     - This is the size of the URL query string in bytes, if using viperhpdepredictprocess
+     - This is the size of the URL

+       query string in bytes,

+       if using viperhpdepredictprocess

 1. **You are done!
 Start VIPER.**
 2. **Additional Documentation for Accessing VIPER Functionality**